AUCTION 2019, Carol Bartz in charge

 As in other years there will also be a Silent Auction which will be set up to begin on Sunday, Feb.
 11 and finish a week later just before the Live Auction on Feb 18.
 We will have items, gift certificates, artwork, etc. from local businesses and artists to bid on in the both Silent Auction and Live Auction.

-Now is the time to think of what you could donate for the auction.
+Think of what you could donate for the auction.
 We have sample catalogs from previous auctions and from other UU churches.
-If you would like to help with the auction, have questions, or have ideas please attend our planning meeting after the service on Sunday, Nov.
-18. We’ll be in need of people to help with record keeping and money collection, getting business donations, set up, food, clean up, and transportation.
+If you would like to help with the auction, have questions, or have ideas please contact Carol Bartz.
+We’ll be in need of people to help with record keeping and money collection, getting business donations, set up, food, clean up, and transportation.
 It’s more fun when you are involved and surely you have ideas galore!

 MARCH: Final Auction Update .Thank you to all who participated in our Annual Auction by donating, purchasing, or helping with the event.
 Specifically, thank you to John Isham who served as our auctioneer for the Live Auction and who together with Sally Isham, procured many gift certificates from local businesses as did Lorraine Berry.
 Ed Janz handled the raffle tickets; Carol Alt and Klara Weiss provided lively music; Bill Hayes, Pat Rohrer, and Mary Lou Thompson were the cashiers; Becky Smith and Karen Salzinger entered data on the computers while Sally Isham kept us organized; Walter Pascal transported items; Pat Rohrer donated all the paper goods for our meal; and working in the kitchen were Joan Butcher, Bernita Franzel, Chris MacCormack, Randy McCrea, and Jim & Connie Rovney.
 Jim & Connie donated (and made) the scrumptious banana cream pie as well as a variety of chocolates and pretzel snacks and won all our hearts!
 Thank you!